kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

    * - Signal Trigger Device
      - Description
    * - ON
-     - When it is open, the Basic Set of 0XFF is sent.
-If It is closed, the Basic Set of 0x00 is sent.
+     - When door/window is opened, Basic Set 0XFF is sent and when door/window is closed, Basic Set 0x00 is sent.
    * - OFF
      - When it is open, the Basic Set of 0x00 is sent.
 If it is closed, the Basic Set of 0xFF is sent.